altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 *Alacira held her hand to her head*
 "A::Wilbert, Sonny: take care of that."
 "RG__JL::They're fine, in a hospital."
-"FL__F::So you made this new Serum then?"
+~There was a scratching at the back of Martha's mind~ "FL__F::So you made this new Serum then?"
 "RG__JL::Not yet, Dubai was..."
 ~Robert trailed off, and Martha saw his vision track to the kitchen~